-The advice-driven concept of the Genius Café is much needed within the MSP community, whose leaders tend to have technical backgrounds—not sales and marketing, said Chris Wiser, founder and CEO 7 Figure MSP, which advises managed service providers.
-Wiser has served as a “marketing genius” at previous events and said the best advice he ever received was to focus on sales and marketing processes, not just the technology.
+The advice-driven concept of the Genius Café is much needed within the MSP community, whose leaders tend to have technical backgrounds compared to sales or marketing pedigrees, said Chris Wiser, founder and CEO 7 Figure MSP.
+Wiser has served as a genius at previous events and said the best advice he ever received was to focus on sales and marketing processes, not just the technology.